gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 - `html: true` allows me to put raw HTML into my Markdown files.
 This also allows me to put Vue components into my Markdown files, as explained in my previous blog post, <nuxt-link to="/blog/build-a-blog-with-nuxt-and-markdown">Build a Blog with Nuxt and Markdown</nuxt-link>.
 - `xhtmlOut: true` converts newlines `\n` in paragraphs into break tags `<br/>`.
-- `typographer: true`, according to the documentation, allows some 'language-neutral replacement', I have no idea what that does!
-And also beautifies quotation marks.
+- `typographer: true` enables some 'language-neutral replacement' and beautifies quotation marks.

 ```js
 const markdown = require('markdown-it')({